libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

 • 8/19 Added new GUI for OpenAi bot, Agent mode still needs to be converted.
-Still experimental.
+Still a work in progress.

-• 8/18 New Gui for Aetherius, most chatbots have been consolidated into one Ui.
-Only Llama-2 Version done for now.
+• 8/18 New Gui for the Llama2 Version of Aetherius, most chatbots have been consolidated into one Ui.

 • 8/17 Merged File Processing Chatbot into Aethersearch

 • 8/17 Updated Llama-2 Gui Appearance and Features
--Fixed Aethersearch Bug

-• 8/16 Fixed Bug where html markdown was printed instead of normal text when using Public Api.

 **Experimental Changelog**